By: Viannca Velez

-Viannca: Bocas de Toro, Panama was paradise for us.
-It was by far one of the most diverse cities I had ever seen, with culture clashing and melding at its highest level.
-I found myself observing tourists moving quickly through the town's center to make their way to their vacation homes, backpackers searching for or already settled in (some for weeks, others months) in hostels, backpackers turned residents and residents.
+Bocas de Toro, Panama was paradise for us.
+It was by far one of the most diverse cities I had seen up to that point my life, with culture clashing and melding at its highest level.
+I found myself observing tourists, moving quickly through the town's center to make their way to their vacation homes, backpackers searching for, or already settled (some for weeks, others months) in hostels, backpackers-turned-residents, and residents.
 It was fascinating, at so many points I couldn't tell who was who.

-The town had a mellow feel, an island part of an archipelago, situated a stone's throw away from another.
-So close, in fact, that the thing to do was take a lancha from the main island to the smaller islands at night to party.
+The town had a mellow feel.
+It's an island that is part of an archipelago, situated a stone's throw away from the others.
+So close in fact, that the thing to do was take a lancha from the main island to the smaller islands at night to party.
 All night, boats would go back and forth.
-We were there during the off-season though, so things were a little calmer.
+However, since we were there during the off-season, things were a little calmer.
 I'm glad that was the case.
 I'm not sure if I would have felt the same encanto had it been packed to the rim with wildness.
 Although, we did have a crazy fun night at a club that was co-owned by a Dominican.
 They had amazing music and a little cutout area dock where you could sit with your feet in the beautiful clear ocean water.
 Our hostel had something like $.50 shots and dollar drinks.
 You can imagine the buzz before we headed to the club.

 In this town, we watched groups of kids come out of school together dancing to reggae as they walked.
 Some looked Asian, some indigenous, some black and others mestizo.
 I remember, to be fully transparent with you, the culture shock I experienced when I saw a young Panamanian-Asian boy dancing reggae with swag and skill.
 Right before I saw him hit his moves, I didn't imagine he could.
-It's like my head didn't have space for his features to mix with reggae music.
-I felt like an idiot when the shock hit me.
-It was a learning moment: awareness of the stereotypes that live in my subconscious and their ineffectiveness.
+It's like my mind didn't have space for his physical features to mix with reggae music.
+I felt like terrible when the shock hit me.
+It was a learning moment, I became a little more aware of the stereotypes that live in my subconscious and their ineffectiveness.

 Our arrival to Bocas, by the way, was the second leg of our trip.
 We first arrived to the central mountains of Costa Rica, made our way down the country's west coast toward Panama.
 Once we crossed the border (this whole experience of getting their btw is another post worth reading, so, wait for it) we bussed it to the east.
 It was crazy to us how much we started to feel at home the closer we got to the east/Caribbean coast.
 The food was closer to our Puerto Rican/Dominican palettes and the people's vibes were punchier.
 We'd found ourselves in Central America.